how to define your motor inside your drive train

 3 level VSI

 Notice the phase-to-phase output voltage of the 3-level inverter is made out of 5 steps and is already looking much better than the two-level output voltage.
 Some manufacturers also offer also 5-level inverters.
-It must be noted that, if the 3- or 5-level inverters are to drive a standard motor that is not inverter duty, these inverters will require a sine wave output filter to reduce common mode voltage and voltage stress on the motor.
+It must be noted that, if the 3- or 5-level inverters are to drive standard direct-on-line motors designed with standard insulation, these inverters will require a sine wave output filter to reduce common mode voltage and voltage stress on the motor.
 These supplemental output filters can be of a significant cost and might also introduce performance restrictions on the power drive system.

-Moving further in our overview of topologies and adding in more levels, you discover the modular multi-level (M2C/MMC) topology.
+Moving further in our overview of topologies and adding in more levels, you discover the modular multi-level (M2C or MMC) topology.

 Modular Multi-level topology

 Notice in the basic diagram of the modular multi-level inverter that the centralized DC link capacitors in the DC-circuit are no longer present.
 Instead, we find capacitors for each power-cel within the inverter part.
-The low energy level stored in each cell results in an improved fault behaviour as compared to other drive topologies.
 In the simplest case, such a power-cell consists of two IGBTs and one capacitor bank.
+The low energy level stored in each cell results in improved fault behavior as compared to other drive topologies.
 Medium voltage levels are obtained by adding together the outputs of multiple power-cells.
 We will dive more into the technical bits later on.
 For now we can state that this drive delivers a superior sine wave output voltage and current, thereby eliminating harmonic heating and insulation stress on the motor and reducing significantly the torque pulsations (<1%).

 Next in our topology overview is the 2 Level Series Connected-multi-level cascaded H Bridges cells (2L SC-HB); what a mouth full ;-).